It doesn’t take long for sleep deprivation to affect the way you look. Within just 24hrs, a bad night’s sleep can make its mark on your appearance.

 Sleep and skin health are controlled by the skin’s circadian rhythms or body clock.
-At night anti-inflammatory and anti-stress hormones are secreted (regulated by the 24 hour body clock) switching on the skin’s repair, renewal and detoxification processes.
+At night anti-inflammatory, and anti-stress hormones are secreted (regulated by the 24hr body clock), switching on the skin’s repair, renewal and detoxification processes.
+If sleep is disturbed, this process is affected.
+Here’s a snapshot of how:

-The natural balance of water evaporation through the dermal layers can become unbalanced by a break down in the skin’s barrier function through sleep deprivation and can kick start a number of unwanted skin conditions from morning redness and sensitivity right through the definition of fine lines and wrinkles.
-Skin moisturisation at night is therefore integral to slowing down these ageing effects.
+The natural balance of water evaporation through the dermal layers can become unbalanced by a breakdown in the skin’s barrier function because of sleep deprivation and can kick-start a number of unwanted skin conditions such as morning redness and sensitivity.

-Dark circles are often the most prominently reported signs of disrupted sleep and while the prominence of this characteristic can be to a certain extent hereditary, the increase in build-up of toxins due to the breakdown of natural systems that aid detoxification and renewal caused by poor quality sleep intensifies the problem.
-Topical application of detoxifying ingredients in the evening is recommended.
+Dark circles are often the most prominently reported signs of disrupted sleep.
+While the prominence of this characteristic can, to a certain extent, be hereditary, the increase in build-up of toxins due to poor-quality sleep (causing the breakdown of natural systems that aid detoxification and renewal) intensifies the problem.